vrandall66/front-end-submissions-public/1803/mod-3/movie-tracker/theresa-ryan/scores.md

 ### Routing

-* 4: Application is a single page and uses the React Router to display appropriate components based on URL.
+* 3.5: Application is a single page and uses the React Router but does not display the appropriate components upon navigating.

 ### Workflow